ReneTC/MissionToFission/readme.md

 - Optimize performance.
 - Make actual game with objective.
 Currently, there is no goal.
 Just a simulator.

+## Small Todo's
+- Tween animations (such as color changes and deletions)

 <!---
 ## Higgsino notes.
 Ideas for game:
 - modifiers: